rakhucts/rbsBasket/README.md

 Testing
-JUnit test case is created for testing the calculation logic
+JUnit test case is created for testing the calculation logic and shop loading methods.